-Contract Details Justin Pettett - Chief Executive Officer (CEO) and Managing Director (MD) Ryan Messer - Chief Operating Officer (COO) Sandra Gaffney -Chief Financial Officer Term On-going On-going On-going Termination Termination as per CEO Agreement: Termination by Pryme Termination by Pryme: notice period By Pryme For cause - 1 months' notice or salary in lieu For cause - 1 month's notice or salary and payments (if convicted of any indictable criminal offence, in lieu (if convicted of any indictable termination shall be immediate). criminal offence, termination shall of any indictable criminal offence, termination shall be For illness, injury or insanity - 9 months' notice be immediate, with no payment other immediate). or salary in lieu. than salary accrued up to date of For illness, injury or insanity - 9 months notice or salary For convenience - 12 months' notice paid in rn ueu. lieu.
-For convenience - 3 months' written For redundancy - 12 months' notice + 1 months' notice For redundancy - 12 months notice + 1 months salary for and normalated uncered consists salary for each completed year of service.
-For redundancy - 3 months written each cumptereu year ur service. notice + 1 months' salary for each By the CEO lermination by the CUU: completed year of service.
+Contract Details Justin Pettett - Chief Executive Officer (CEO) and Managing Director (MD) Ryan Messer - Chief Operating Officer (COO) Sandra Gaffney -Chief Financial Officer Term On-going On-going On-going Termination Termination as per CEO Agreement: Termination by Pryme Termination by Pryme: notice period By Pryme For cause - 1 months' notice or salary in lieu For cause - 1 month's notice or salary and payments Ear course 1 months' matics or colomi in live (if convicted (if convicted of any indictable criminal offence, 9 termination shall be immediate). criminal offence, termination shall ur any mulctable criminat onence, termination snatt be immediated For illness, injury or insanity - 9 months' notice be immediate, with no payment other For illness iniury or insanity - 9 months' notice or salary or salary in lieu. than salary accrued up to date of in lieu.
+For convenience - 12 months' notice paid in ( For convenience - 12 months' notice paid in lieu.
+For convenience - 3 months' written For redundancy - 12 months' notice + 1 months' salary for salary for each completed year of service.
+For redundancy - 3 months written each completed year of service. notice + 1 months' salarv for each Bv the CEO Termination by the COO: completed year of service.
 For convenience - 3 months' written notice.
 For convenience - 3 months' written notice.
-Immediately, with payment of annual and long Termination by the employee: and and and an area of an area of a second and a second and service leave and 6 months' salary, if Pryme For convenience - 3 months' written innineuratery, with payment of annual and tong service teave commits a serious or persistent breach of the notice. and a months satary, it righte commuts a sendus of persistent. henceh of the Azeromont Agreement.
-Immediately, with payment of annual DIEGOLI OL LIE AGLEGITETI. and long service leave and 6 months' Termination as per the MD Appointment Letter: Annual Leave payment: salary, if Pryme commits a serious or Notice for termination as Director paid in lieu of notice On termination, the COO is entitled to payment in persistent breach of the Agreement lieu of the annual leave owing to him.
-Annua event. termination as Chief Executive Officer.
-Conditions to Payments On termination the employee is entitled to No redundancy payment as Managing Director.
+Immediately, with payment of annual and long Termination by the employee: Immediately with nevment of annual and Iong cervice leave service leave and 6 months' salary, if Pryme For convenience - 3 months' written and 6 months' salary if Pryme commits a serious or persistent commits a serious or persistent breach of the notice.
+Agreement.
+Immediately, with payment of annual Annual I eave navment: and long service leave and 6 months' Termination as per the MD Appointment Letter: salary,if Pryme commits a serious or Notice for termination as Director paid in lieu of notice On termination, the COO is entitled to payment in persistent breach of the Agreement in proportion to notice paid under the Agreement on lieu of the annual leave owing to nim.
+Annual Leave payment: termination as Chief Executive Officer.
+Conditions to Payments On termination, the employee is entitled to No redundancy payment as Managing Director.
 No payment is to be made where such payment is payment in lieu of the accrued annual leave Annual Leave payment: contrary to the Corporations Act 2001 or Listing owing to her.
-On termination the CEO is entitled to payment in lieu of the Rules of the Australian Securities Exchange (as on termination, the CEO is entitied to payment in tied of the applicable).
-Conditions to Payments No payment is to be made where such Conditions to Payments payment is contrary to the Corporations No payment is to be made where such payment is contrary to Act 2007 or Listing Rules of the Australian the Corporations Act 2001 or Listing Rules of the Australian Securities Exchange (as applicable).
+On termination, the CEO is entitled to payment in lieu of the Rules of the Australian Securities Exchange (as Conditions to Payments annual leave owing to him. applicable).
+No payment is to be made where such Conditions to Payments payment is contrary to the Corporations No payment is to be made where such payment is contrary to Act 2001 or Listing Rules of the Australian the Corporations Act 2001 or Listing Rules of the Australian Securities Exchange (as applicable).
 Securities Exchange (as applicable).